 Phoenix believes that over the long term, superior investment performance can be achieved through investing in well-managed, shareholder-focused companies that are trading at a discount to their underlying intrinsic value.

-Fundamental analysis focusses on "bottom up" research to fully understand the key factors that have driven historic performance and to enable informed forecasts to be made of future earnings and cash generation.
-This analysis culminates in a valuation based on cash flows discounted back into today's dollars.
+Fundamental analysis focuses on ‘bottom-up’ research to fully understand the key factors that have driven historic performance and to enable informed forecasts to be made of future earnings and cash generation.
+This analysis culminates in a valuation based on cash flows discounted back into today’s dollars.

-Phoenix has placed a self-imposed cap on its funds under management in order to facilitate a wider universe of investment opportunities including small cap stocks.
+Phoenix has placed a self-imposed cap on its funds under management in order to facilitate a wider universe of investment opportunities, including small cap stocks.
 Small cap stocks are typically under-researched and consequently inefficiently priced.
-This expanded universe therefore not only provides more choice but often presents the best opportunities and is likely to result in a skew towards small cap stocks over time.
+Therefore, this expanded universe not only provides more choice, but often presents the best opportunities and is likely to result in a skew towards small cap stocks over time.

 Detailed valuation models are built for every security in the investment universe.
 These models capture and analyse historical financial information and are used to make forecasts of future business outcomes.

-Phoenix's investment horizon is long term and the focus of valuation models is on the assumptions that drive "mid-cycle" outcomes.
+Phoenix adopts a long-term investment horizon and the focus of valuation models is on the assumptions that drive ‘mid-cycle’ outcomes.
 This process seeks to adjust for currently under-performing divisions if they are considered to be caused by temporary conditions, or alternatively, may apply a negative adjustment where conditions are considered to be unusually buoyant.

 These forecasts are used to calculate the fair value of each security.
 Today’s prices are compared to these fair value estimates and the derived signal forms the basis of the team’s investment decisions.